RedBlazerFlame/reboot-materials/compprog-materials/veteran/9-number-theory/v-nt-1.md

 - Writing a program to compute the Mobius function will be left to you as an exercise! ^^
 - To help guide you, here are some things that will help you compute $\mu$:
     1. You need to know how many prime factors a number $n$ has
-    1. Then, you must determine whether or not a number is squarefree (i.e., has no perfect squre factors)
+    1. Then, you must determine whether or not a number is squarefree (i.e., has no perfect square factors)

 ---